 Below we describe the five pillars of our program that make this possible.

 If there is one word that defines Microverse, it is "collaboration."
-We believe that collaboration skills are extremely important in order to become a successful learner, team player, and, ultimately, a great software developer.
+We believe that collaboration skills are extremely important to become a successful learner, team player, and, ultimately, a great software developer.

 The real-time collaborative experience we have designed is meant to help you feel supported at all times during your learning journey.
 You will collaborate with other students, other programmers (e.g. in open-source projects), and most of all, you will collaborate with your coding partner.